jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/_index.md

 1. Select the whole block, including the key and delete all the lines from the configuration file
 1. Save the configuration file

-If you are asked to paste code inside a block setting, you would:
+If you are asked to paste configuration inside a block setting, you would:

 1. Use <kbd>Ctrl</kbd> + <kbd>F</kbd> to bring up the search dialog
 1. Enter the key in the search dialog.
 E.g. `management_group_settings`